Dr Débora Vasconcelos e Sá

 Yes

-Debora is a chartered psychologist and senior lecturer in psychology.
-Her research focuses on family carers' ;mental health and well-being.
+Débora is a chartered psychologist and senior lecturer in clinical psychology.
+Her research focuses on family carers of people with mental and physical health difficulties, their psychological wellbeing and how they appraise and adjust to their relative's condition.

 [email protected]